 “Most of the classes for my major are taught by the same three professors and they all bring something unique to the table,” explained Shanaman.
 “They are all just passionate and full of knowledge.
 I feel like I’m getting a great education.”

-Worship arts incorporates existing classes from the music, religion, art and communication and theatre departments, and prepares students for church positions and/or seminary.
+Worship arts incorporates existing classes from the music, religion, art, communication, and theatre departments.
+Students will prepare for church positions and/or seminary.

-While the worship arts minor is housed in the music department, it is a multi-disciplinary program that brings together multiple academic departments and the area of campus ministry.
+The worship arts minor is a multi-disciplinary program that brings together multiple academic departments and the area of campus ministry.

-The peace and conflict studies (PCS) minor offers students the opportunity to pursue peacemaking and conflict transformation in coordination with an academic major.
+The peace and conflict studies (PCS) minor allows students to pursue peacemaking and conflict transformation in coordination with an academic major.

 Bluffton University is member of the Peace and Justice Studies Association (PJSA).

-During the summer of 2016, Blake Hershberger ’18, an international peace, justice and conflict studies major, immersed himself in the Guatemalan culture.
+During the summer of 2016, Blake Hershberger ’18, immersed himself in the Guatemalan culture.
 Hershberger lived in Guatemala City for one month with the aid of a $1,500 Summer Discovery Grant.